Historical Figures

 7 He speculated that heavenly bodies are living creatures, referring in an ultra-literal way to passages such as Job 25:5, 38:7 or Psa 148:24.

-8 Ransom-Theorist (Jesus was paying the devil to release us).
+8 Ransom-Theorist (~Jesus was paying the devil to release us~).
 [1]

 9 He taught Purgatory.
 [1]

-10 The first hints of Catholic Mariology occurs precisely in the writings of Origen, who lived in Alexandria, Egypt, which happened to be the focal point of Isis worship, a mother-goddess religion similar to Catholicism.
-The veneration of Mary started there in the 3rd century and the term 'Theotokos' was first used by Origen.
+The veneration of Mary started there in the 3rd century and the term 'Theotokos' was -first- used and probably even coined by Origen (!!!).
 It was made official doctrine of the Roman Catholic Church in 431 AD through the Council of Ephesus.
 [1] [2]

 11 Pope Dionysius of Alexandria became one of the foremost proponents of Origen's theology.
 [1]